 Iran starts enriching uranium to 60%, its highest level ever

-The announcement also marks a significant escalation after the sabotage that damaged centrifuges.
+Head of the Atomic Energy Organization of country’s civilian nuclear arm, acknowledges the move.

-Iran began enriching uranium to up to 60% purity on Friday, its highest level ever, after an attack targeted its Natanz nuclear site, the country’s parliament speaker said.
+Iran began enriching uranium up to 60% purity Friday, its highest level ever, after an attack targeted its Natanz nuclear site, the country’s parliament speaker said.

 “The will of the Iranian nation is a miracle-maker and it will defuse any conspiracy,” state television quoted Qalibaf as saying.
 He said the enrichment began just after midnight Friday.